allan-walpy/my-dev-guide/code_conventions.md

 `AV1540 Be reluctant with multiple return statements`

-**recommendation**: one entry, one exit is a sound principle and keeps control flow readable; however, if the method body is very small and complies with [methods should not exceed 7 statements](#methods-should-not-exceed-7-statements) then multiple return statements may actually improve readability over some central boolean flag that is updated at various points;
+**recommended**: one entry, one exit is a sound principle and keeps control flow readable; however, if the method body is very small and complies with [methods should not exceed 7 statements](#methods-should-not-exceed-7-statements) then multiple return statements may actually improve readability over some central boolean flag that is updated at various points;

 ### don't use an if-else construct instead of a simple conditional assignment

 `AV1545 Don't use an if-else construct instead of a simple (conditional) assignment`

-**recommendation**: express your intentions directly;
+**recommended**: express your intentions directly;

 ```csharp